robmasocco/AOS-TAG/ideas.md

 # CHAR DEVICE DRIVER

-This module includes a character device driver that allows every user to check the current state of the service.
-A device file, */dev/aos_tag_status*, can be accessed and read entirely to end up with a text file that sums up the service's status.
-Suggested programs for this are:

-- *cat*
-- *less -f*

-Each line of the status device file describes a level of an active instance, with the following format:
-**TAG    KEY    CREATOR EUID    LEVEL    WAITING THREADS** Only active, i.e. opened by at least one thread, instances are described in this file.

 ## OPEN

 Takes a snapshot of the state of the AOS-TAG service and saves it in text form in a buffer, which acts as the file.